 (3) Promote attractions of West Virginia in other states;

-(4) Provide advertising, marketing and communications goods and services, including, without limitation, a cooperative advertising program to facilitate and allow participation in the West Virginia Tourism Office’s advertising and marketing campaigns and activities, to state agencies, departments, units of state or local government, private tourism enterprises and other persons, entities or private enterprises, including, without limitation, convention and visitors’ bureaus; and
+(4) Provide advertising, marketing and communications goods and services, including, without limitation, a cooperative advertising program to facilitate and allow participation in the department’s advertising and marketing campaigns and activities, to state agencies, departments, units of state or local government, private tourism enterprises and other persons, entities, or private enterprises, including, without limitation, convention and visitors’ bureaus; and

-(5) Distribute West Virginia informational publications and manage the West Virginia Welcome Centers.
+(5) Distribute West Virginia informational publications and manage the West Virginia Welcome Centers; and

-(b) In developing its strategies, plans and campaigns, the West Virginia Tourism Office shall consider the following:
+(b) In developing its strategies, plans and campaigns, the department shall consider the following:

 (1) Improvement and expansion of existing tourism marketing and promotion activities;